 Butterfly park does have a lot of colorful butterflies.
-As we were trying to capture them in our camera, we wished there was some quietness around so that butterflies could rest on a flower for a while and do not have to jump around all the time to escape the noise.
+As we were trying to capture them in our camera, we wished there was some quietness around so that butterflies could rest on a flower for a while and not have to jump around all the time to escape the noise.

 White Tiger & Bengal Tiger

 In the Zoo, we were amused to see two tigers trying to make unsuccessful attempts at climbing a tall straight tree.
-Another white tiger was playing the water and looking back and posing for the million cameras pointing at it.
+Another white tiger was playing in the water and looking back and posing for the million cameras pointing at it.
 Almost humanly varieties of monkeys were sitting in thoughtful poses and moving around looking at all the onlookers.
 A huge deer family with its multiple clans was eating and playing in a very civilized manner.
 Near the scattered water bodies of the park, you can see numerous birds.
 But the big ones in huge cages are a delight to see.
 If you sit back and observe you can see them talking animatedly to each other.
 Colorful talking birds from the parrot’s family can scare you with their loud noise.

 If there is nothing else that attracts you, go there for taking long walks.
 And get some fresh air for your lungs.
-Wide tree lined roads are quite inviting to walk on.
+Wide tree-lined roads are quite inviting to walk on.
 I am not too much of an animal lover.
-But I still enjoyed my day spent at the Zoo.
+But I still enjoyed my day spent at the zoo.

 Recommend you to read the following Places to visit in Hyderabad, Telangana.